How is air pollution measured?

 value for the whole of time it was in place, and there is also a delay in producing the measurements.

 Automatic methods are more accurate and have better time resolution, typically providing a reading every 15 minutes.

 Automatic methods involve the use of electronic recording and analysis.

 The London Air Quality Network consists of automatic equipment in fixed cabins.

 This allows us to obtain a long history of measurement with the same equipment at the same location.

 Air is drawn into specialist equipment from a chosen location at about the breathing height.

 Data is then downloaded to the Environmental Research Group (ERG) at

-The equipment is maintained to strict quality procedures to ensure reliable results.
+The network uses reference equipment that is maintained to strict quality procedures to ensure reliable results.

 Recent advances in small sensors offer of exciting